BrenPatF/brenpatf.github.io/_posts/2022-08-07-shortest-path-analysis-of-large-networks-by-sql-and-plsql.md

 - The SELECT list of the recursive subquery now has an extra field, `rnk`
 - The new `rnk` field has the rank of each record for a given node at each iteration, based on the prior node id
-- At each iteration only rhe record of rank 1 is joined to new links, avoiding duplication
+- At each iteration only the record of rank 1 is joined to new links, avoiding duplication
 - The new subquery, `node_min_levs`, selects the preferred record of minimum length for each node

 ##### Output for three_subnets